Managing Impacts

 Conservation management of degrading impacts, Beaumaris, Port Phillip Bay 1890

-Throughout the nineteenth and twentieth centuries, the state level of government was a key player in Australian environmental conservation management.
-However, local government, progressively established throughout the colonies from the 1870s, has also played a significant role in environmental management in this country (Ardill 2021).
+Throughout the nineteenth and twentieth centuries, the state level of government was a key player in Australian settler environmental conservation management.
+However, local government was progressively established throughout the colonies from the 1870s, and this lower tier of government has also played a significant role in environmental management (Ardill 2021).

-An early example of local government engagement with conservation management occurred in the small village of Beaumaris, on the outskirts of Melbourne, Victoria, in 1890 (Ardill 2021).
-Mr Bryan Moore, concerned about the fate of the indigenous foreshore flora species of Port Phillip Bay, obtained the administrative and financial support of Moorabbin Shire Council, and conducted an ‘experiment’, designed to
+What appears to have been an early example of local government engagement with conservation management occurred in 1890 at Beaumaris, a small village located on the eastern foreshores of Nairm (Port Phillip Bay), Melbourne, Victoria.
+Mr Bryan Moore was concerned about the fate of the foreshore’s indigenous flora species.
+He obtained the administrative and financial support of Moorabbin Shire Council and conducted an ‘experiment’, designed to

-Mr Moore anticipated that the creation of access pathways to the beach, and the provision of dedicated scenic and picnicking areas, would remove the need for beach-goers to clear and trample the natural vegetation that fringed the foreshores.
-The success of his conservation management experiment was not recorded, but as the foreshore reserves and their beaches were extremely popular recreation venues, it is possible that the degrading impacts continued.
+Mr Moore anticipated that the creation of access pathways to the beach, and the provision of dedicated scenic and picnicking areas would remove the need for beach-goers to clear and trample the foreshore’s natural vegetation.
+The success or otherwise of his conservation management experiment was not recorded, but as the foreshore reserves and their beaches were extremely popular recreation venues, it is possible that the degrading impacts continued.
 By 1896, council staff were replanting Coast Tea-tree in the foreshore reserves, and the council had appointed a ranger to patrol the foreshores in the school holidays, in an attempt to minimise damage to the vegetation (Ardill 2021).

-Environmental conservation sentiments were not widespread at the time of Moore’s experiment; a foundling environment movement was only just developing in Australia in the late nineteenth century (Hutton, Connors 1999).
-Moore’s appreciation of the indigenous flora, and his attempt to conserve it by proactively managing access to the reserves, was quite progressive behaviour for the period.
-In fact, the foreshore reserves of Port Phillip Bay, and their indigenous flora, had been subjected to unregulated, degrading impacts for decades.
-Moore’s conservation management ‘experiment’ preceded by four years the gazettal in 1894 of what was quite possibly Australia’s first dedicated indigenous flora and fauna conservation area, Ku-ring-gai Chase reserve, Sydney (Mosley 2012: 193-194).
+Moore’s attempt to engage in proactive management and conserve indigenous vegetation was quite progressive.
+Concerted interest in the managment and conservation of Australia’s natural environments was only just developing in the late nineteenth century; arguably, a conservation movement was developing at this time (Hutton, Connors 1999).
+In fact, the foreshore reserves of Port Phillip Bay and their indigenous flora had been subjected to unregulated, degrading impacts for decades.
+Moore’s conservation management ‘experiment’ preceded by four years the gazettal in 1894 of what was quite possibly Australia’s first dedicated indigenous flora and fauna conservation area, Ku-ring-gai Chase reserve, Sydney (Mosley 2012).

 References: